 Root diseases are the most common cause of "sudden death" for plants and can cause many problems from loss of yield to complete death.
 Pythium is the most common disease.
 Ignoring the basics on temperature control can present quite a nightmare.
 Always use nutrient conditioners if you reservoir is prone to temperature rises, these formulations mostly contain quaternary ammonium and copper which will help prevent nasty pathogens from taking hold.

 There are some nutrient deficiencies that can also cause leaf tip burn.
-Again though if the gardener has themselves a pH and EC meter this is rarely posed as an issue.
+Again, if the gardener has themselves a pH and EC meter this is rarely an issue.

 This can be caused by a number of factors: